maniospas/Blombly/docs/basics/blocks.md

 # Code blocks

 The main logic compartmentalization mechanism in Blombly are code blocks; these are flexible coding segments that can be treated as methods, used to define various control flows, or called inline.
 Code blocks are declared by enclosing some code in brackets and assigning them to a variable.

 There is no trailing semicolon, and the compiler will create an error if you do try to add one so that only one syntax is promoted.
 Block declaration only sets a variable and does not execute code.
-As a good practice, prefer making blocks final for visibility and to ensure logic safety.

 ## Inlining